CUGHupeng/tkinter_test/README.md

-# Jsut for thinkter test.
+# Jsut for tkinter test.